🧬

 Are they easy to train?

-They are intelligent but independent; they require an experienced owner who understands how to motivate a guardian breed.
+They are intelligent but independent; they require a firm, consistent handler who understands working breeds.

 View Official FCI Standard